uktrade/ci-image-builder/README.md

 If you need to install additional packages into the image you can add that to the Install section.

-Under pre-build we suggest including a breakpoint, this can be useful for troubleshooting the container.
-Which can be enabled when you `start build with overrides`, in the aws console.
+Under `pre-build` we suggest including a breakpoint, this can be useful for troubleshooting the container.
+This can be enabled when you `Start build with overrides`, in the AWS console.

 Finally, under build, the path to the `ci-image-builders build.sh` script is defined.